 If anyone tells you that story doesn’t matter to a video game, you’ll find the perfect counterargument in an NES side-scroller called Totally Rad.
 Jaleco’s American branch took a bland Famicom title named Magic John and remodeled its plot into a parody of the early ‘90s surfer-dude patois that everyone mocked and imitated at some point in between the first two Bill & Ted movies and Wayne’s World.
 The revamped dialogue turns a standard-issue game into a gnarly, badical, most righteous zeitgeist fragment, and it’s the only reason anyone really remembers Totally Rad.

-Jaleco of America knew what they had with Totally Rad, and they knew it needed to stand out in some way besides gameplay.
-That’s because Totally Rad just coasts through the concept of a side-scrolling action title of the NES era.
+Jaleco's American branch knew what they had with Totally Rad, and they knew it needed to stand out in some manner besides gameplay.
+That’s because Totally Rad largely just coasts through the basics of a decent action title of the NES era.
 It’s a perfect example of Jaleco’s proclivity for merely adequate games and developer Aicom's varying levels of quality.
-Protagonist Jake has a chargeable shot and magic spells that range from healing to shapeshifting, but the level design is mediocre, the scenery unremarkable, and the gameplay itself just a little too sluggish.
-It’s perhaps worth a play through if you’re exploring every Mega Man game and imitation thereof, but you could just as easily watch the tubular cutscenes or page through the faithful instructions.
+Protagonist Jake has a chargeable shot and magic spells that range from healing to shapeshifting, and yet the level design is sometimes tedious and the control just a little more sluggish than the norm.
+It's not total in its radness, but it's still worth a play-through if you’re exploring B-list NES side-scrollers, particularly those inspired by Mega Man.
+Then again, you could always just watch the tubular cutscenes or page through the faithful instructions.